timurgen/sesam-gcp-storage-ingress-cloud-func/README.md

-# GCP Cloud Functions to synchronize changes in a GCP cloud storage bucket into a Sesam.io node
+# GCP Cloud Functions to prepagate changes in a GCP cloud storage bucket into a Sesam.io node

 ### function-oncreated.go